sebnozzi/miniscript.ts/ROADMAP.md

     This should be easily doable because these cases are of the type "expected X found EOF".
 Not so simple - counter-example: print a["name",
-- Static lists / maps can be further optimized, all expressions could be potentially known at compile-time if the leaves of the tree consist of literals This can be played a step further ... for all expressions known at compile-time they could be generated at compile time ... even things like 300 + 200 / 2

 ===